 When will the BrickLink Designer Program sets go on sale?

-Crowdfunding for the sets that pass the BrickLink Designer Program’s pre-production phase will begin on June 1, 2021 and run until August 10.
+The first round of crowdfunding for the sets that pass the BrickLink Designer Program’s pre-production phase starts on July 1, 2021 at 4pm UK time and runs until August 11.
+The second and third rounds of crowdfunding will then begin on September 1 and November 1 respectively.
 If you want to get your hands on any of the models, that’s the time to back them, as you won’t be able to buy them anywhere else.
 However, backing a specific project doesn’t necessarily mean it will go into production.

 How many sets will come out of the BrickLink Designer Program?

-Regardless of how many sets progress to the BrickLink Designer Program’s crowdfunding phase, only the first 13 to reach their goal will go into production, and they’ll be limited to 5,000 copies each.
+Regardless of how many sets progress to the BrickLink Designer Program’s crowdfunding phase, only the first 15 to reach their goal will go into production – five from each crowdfunding round – and they’ll be limited to 5,000 copies each.
 That doesn’t mean you won’t be able to build the rest, though: the LEGO Group has promised to make building instructions available for every model that doesn’t make it past the crowdfunding phase.
 You’ll just have to source the parts yourself.

 How many backers does a BrickLink Designer Program project need to successfully pass the crowdfunding phase?

 In order for any of the BrickLink Designer Program’s sets to progress from the crowdfunding phase to production, they’ll need to rack up a minimum of 3,000 pre-orders.
-Remember, that number caps out at 5,000, and only the first 13 projects to reach 3,000 backers will enter production.
+Remember, that number caps out at 5,000, and only the first five projects to reach 3,000 backers from each crowdfunding phase will enter production.

 How much will the BrickLink Designer Program sets cost?